Why is My Refrigerator Not Cooling?

 The compressor, the heart of the refrigerator, pumps refrigerant through the coils in the freezer.
 As the refrigerant passes through the waves, it absorbs heat and cools the air.
 The cold air is sent into the fridge to keep your food fresh.

-Note: Condenser coils (shown on the back of the Fridge above) are often located inside modern refrigerators’ bottom compartments.
+Note: Condenser coils (shown on the back of the fridge above) are often located inside the bottom compartments of modern refrigerators.

 How To Replace Refrigerator “Evaporator Fan Motor”